-AWARNINGBefore shooting your crossbow also read and follow the safety and operational instructions in the following manuals to avoid serious injury to you or others:
+EXAMPLE 1Before shooting your crossbow also read and follow the safety and operational instructions listed to avoid serious injury to you or others:

-- The Cocking Your Crossbow and Arrow Loading & Unloading Safety sections of this manual. - The ACUdraw or ACUdraw 50 Manual, or ACU-52 Instructions if your crossbow is equipped with one of these devices. - Your model-specific Assembly Instructions Manual.
+- The Cocking Your Crossbow and Arrow Loading & Unloading Safety sections of this manual. - The ACUdraw, ACUdraw 50, ACU-52, Dedd Sled 50, or Rope-Cocker, manual instructions if your crossbow comes with one of these devices.